 The morning sessions often accommodate dropouts from traditional schools, while the afternoons typically cater for students who attend YCM in addition to their other educational commitments.
 Some students choose to attend both sessions.

-Trainers select different topics each day that are relevant to each class and appropriate to the skill levels of the students.
-The trainers have a range of specialties, and share their knowledge with their students accordingly.
+Tutors select different topics each day that are relevant to each class and appropriate to the skill levels of the students.
+The tutors have a range of specialties, and share their knowledge with their students accordingly.

 Every Saturday, YCM is home to several student communities.
 Students can elect to join various groups, including: